Cantera/cantera/cantera/trunk/doc/sphinx/cython/tutorial.rst

 reversible reaction is very nearly equilibrated, which only occurs if the gas is in chemical equilibrium.

-You might be wondering how 'equilibrate' works.
+You might be wondering how ``equilibrate`` works.
 (Then again, you might not).
-Method 'equilibrate' invokes Cantera's chemical equilibrium solver, which uses an element potential method.
-The element potential method is one of a class of equivalent 'nonstoichiometric' methods that all have the characteristic that the problem reduces to solving a set of M nonlinear algebraic equations, where M is the number of elements (not species).
-The so-called 'stoichiometric' methods, on the other hand, (including Gibbs minimization), require solving K nonlinear equations, where K is the number of species (usually K >> M).
+Method ``equilibrate`` invokes Cantera's chemical equilibrium solver, which uses an element potential method.
+The element potential method is one of a class of equivalent *nonstoichiometric* methods that all have the characteristic that the problem reduces to solving a set of M nonlinear algebraic equations, where M is the number of elements (not species).
+The so-called *stoichiometric* methods, on the other hand, (including Gibbs minimization), require solving K nonlinear equations, where K is the number of species (usually K >> M).
 See Smith and Missen, "Chemical Reaction Equilibrium Analysis" for more